tropicoo/hikvision-camera-bot/README.md

  and obtain its token.

 Before starting HikVision Telegram Camera Bot needs to be configured.
-Configuration is simply stored in [JSON](https://spring.io/understanding/JSON#structure) format.
+Configuration is simply stored in JSON format.

-Copy default configuration file `config-template.json` with name you like e.g. to `config.json` and edit, which comes with default template:
+Copy default configuration file with predefined template `config-template.json` to `config.json` and edit it:
 <details>
   <summary>config-template.json</summary>